Reasons Go Kart Racing is Safer at K1 Speed

 What if I Don’t Own a Helmet?

 Don’t own a helmet?
 No problem.
-Free helmet rentals are included in your annual membership.
+Free helmet rentals are included in your annual license.
 We’ll also provide you with a headsock for extra comfort and to serve as a hygienic barrier.
 All of our helmets are cleaned and disinfected throughout the day.

 3. The Latest All-Electric Go Karts